About Me

 How I Source My Work

-Over the past few years, I have been growing my practice by learning from other doulas in trainings, as well as volunteering with a local hospice.
-Throughout my doula journey, Nancy Finkle (East Bay End of Life Doula Network) has been a friend and mentor.
+Over the past few years, I have been growing my practice by learning from other doulas, as well as volunteering with hospice.

 I root my work in my belief that we can all be advocates for bodily autonomy and collective liberation, building systems of healthcare and end of life care that are anti-racist, affirming of all genders, sexualities, and abilities, and financially accessible to everyone.